 Matthew 8:1-3 “When He had come down from the mountain, great multitudes followed Him.
 And behold, a leper came and worshiped Him, saying, “Lord, if You are willing, You can make me clean.
 “Then Jesus put out His hand and touched him, saying, “I am willing; be cleansed.”Immediately his leprosy was cleansed.”

 If we maintain the illusion that we are clean simply by our own efforts, our self-righteousness prevents us from coming to Christ.
-Our perspective is shrouded by allowing the worlds standard of goodness to be the measure of our spiritual success.
-We might feel good about ourselves when the world exalts us for living by their standard of goodness, but in the end, we are left holding the bag of false hopes and empty dreams.
+Our perspective is shrouded by allowing the world’s standard of goodness to be the measure of our spiritual success.
+We might feel good about ourselves when the world exalts us, especially if we buy into their definition of what is good, but in the end, we are left holding a bag of false hope and empty dreams.

 Do you want praise from the world or praise from God?

 The leper was self-aware of his disease.
-Many in this world of darkness can’t see the filth of their sin.
-They don’t understand the state of their position before a Just and Holy God.
+Many in this world can’t see the filth of their sin.
+They don’t understand the state of their position.
 They give to a local foundation, rescue a stray animal, or take part in a charity fundraiser golf tournament and assume they are counted among the righteous.
+Today, the world is trying to redefine morality.
+What used to be shameful is now celebrated.
+What was once considered a disease is now taught as normal in our schools.
+Like a leper who walks through a crowd proclaiming his purity, the world desires everyone to be found leperous and so to normalize their shame without reproach.

 Isaiah 1:18 “Come now, and let us reason together,”